 The rats had taken to the water, swimming to his island tower.
 In the end, the cruel man is devoured by rats, in a sort of (sadly, totally apocryphal) poetic justice.

-The Mauseturm Tower has had buildings of some sort on the location since Roman times, but the current tower dates to the 13th century, with major restorations into its current neo-Gothic appearance in the mid 1800s.
+The Mouse Tower has had buildings of some sort on the location since Roman times, but the current tower dates to the 13th century, with major restorations into its current neo-Gothic appearance in the mid 1800s.

-Although there does not appear to any literal truth to the legend, Archbishop Hatto II was a real man who by all accounts has had his name drug through the mud undeservedly.
+Although there does not appear to be any literal truth to the legend, Archbishop Hatto II was a real man who by all accounts has had his name drug through the mud undeservedly.
 Truth aside, over time the legend became firmly attached to the tower.
 The story became well known with the publication of the Curious Myths of the Middle Ages compiled by Sabine Baring-Gould, a Victorian scholar.

 Baring-Gould pointed out many of the motifs in the legend are common to German folklore and art, wherein the mouse is often a symbol of the soul.
 Also, it seems that the fate of being devoured by mice or rats was not uncommon.
 Other places throughout Europe are associated with similar stories, particularly where a picturesque tower is surrounded by water.

 The popularity of such stories says something about the intimate relationship between people in the middle ages and swarms of hungry rodents, as well as concerns about famine and rapacious noblemen.